WakiMak/trentent.github.io-forked/_posts/2016-10-19-windows-update-errors.md

 &nbsp;

-It appears we can install patches again. Â I&#8217;m concerned the COMPONENTS hives were so different but without a solid understanding of how that hive comes to be (I wish you could rebuild it) I think I may be stuck with assuming that a failed update or maybe a corrupt registry key is at fault for that missing key breaking updates. Â I guess we&#8217;ll see what happens next month to see if we can patch Windows :/
+It appears we can install patches again. Â I'm concerned the COMPONENTS hives were so different but without a solid understanding of how that hive comes to be (I wish you could rebuild it) I think I may be stuck with assuming that a failed update or maybe a corrupt registry key is at fault for that missing key breaking updates. Â I guess we'll see what happens next month to see if we can patch Windows :/

 <!-- AddThis Advanced Settings generic via filter on the_content -->